tetherless-world/ontology-engineering/oe2020/course-recommender/related_work.md

 ### References

+Below are the references that contributed to the creation of our artifcats and/or the development of our Course Recommender Ontology.

 - Abdallah, S. A., &amp; Ferris, B. (2010, July 23).
 The Ordered List Ontology.
 Retrieved September 11, 2020, from http://smiy.sourceforge.net/olo/spec/orderedlistontology.html
 - Academic Calendar.
 (2020).
 Retrieved September 16, 2020, from https://info.rpi.edu/registrar/academic-calendar
 - Association of Educational Publishers & Creative Commons.
 (2014, October 23).
 LRMI Version 1.1.
 Retrieved September 16, 2020, from https://www.dublincore.org/specifications/lrmi/1.1/